-The Zowie Divina S series is the newest mouse to come out from the folks at Benq, it’s a winning shape.
+The Zowie Divina S series is the newest mouse to come out from the folks at Benq, and it’s definitely a winning shape.

-The mouse has a great safe shape that is suitable for a lot gamers, a slightly higher bump, a shorter length and a wider width in comparison the FK series.
+The mouse is a new great safe shape that is suitable for a lot gamers, a slightly higher bump, a shorter length, and a wider width in comparison the Zowie FK series.

-With two colour choices and two sizes, the S series is poised to be a best mouse contender if you’re considering a no-frills ambidextrous mouse.
+The combination of shape, feel and price makes the S series poised to be a best mouse contender if you’re considering a no-frills ambidextrous mouse.